 Dr. Fredrick Stormshak is Distinguished Professor Emeritus in the Department of Animal and Rangeland Sciences at Oregon State University.
 After earning degrees in Dairy Science at Washington State and a Ph.D. in Endocrinology from Wisconsin under Dr. L. E. Casida, he began his career at USDA Beltsville before joining OSU, where he rose to the rank of Distinguished Professor.

-Over the course of more than 50 years, his pioneering research significantly advanced the understanding of reproductive physiology in sheep and cattle, encompassing uterine function, hormone signaling, and oxytocin production.
+Over more than 50 years, his pioneering research significantly advanced understanding of reproductive physiology in sheep and cattle, including uterine function, hormone signaling, and oxytocin production.
 He also contributed to studies on ram sexual behavior and mink reproductive biology.

 A charter member of the Society for the Study of Reproduction, Dr. Stormshak has served the society in numerous leadership roles and as Editor-in-Chief of the Journal of Animal Science.
-He has mentored generations of students who went on to influential careers in research, veterinary medicine, and industry.
+He has mentored generations of students who have gone on to successful careers in research, veterinary medicine, and industry.
 Among his many honors are the ASAS Animal Physiology and Endocrinology Award and recognition as an ASAS Fellow.

 Beloved for his insight, collegiality, and humor, Dr. Stormshak continues to inspire colleagues and students in reproductive biology worldwide.